Frequently Asked Questions

 - Drinking organic wine reduces your exposure to harmful chemicals, reduces the impact of pesticide use on the people who grow the grapes (workers face much more exposure to harmful chemicals) reduces the threat to groundwater contamination and helps to promote biodiversity.

 Wines grown in the conventional manner use a mixture of chemical fertilizers and pesticides.
-The health and environmental impacts from the application of pesticides are both pernicious and wide ranging.
+The health and environmental impacts from the application of pesticides are both harmful and widespread.

 Did you know?

-- The current food system is responsible for 1/3 of global greenhouse gas emissions; it is also fully dependent on oil both for transport and because pesticides and fertilizers are petrochemically-derived.
+- The current food system is responsible for 1/3 of global greenhouse gas emissions.

 - Industrial agriculture is the largest single threat to biodiversity, and 7 in 10 biologists believe that today’s biodiversity collapse poses an even greater threat to humanity than climate change.
 Bees, bats, amphibians and other beneficial species are dying off, and their declines are linked to pesticide exposure.